drewdiprinzio/wfp-foodprices/README.md

 # Description of Repository:

 ### Overview ###
+There are two main analyses performed on this dataset:
-The primary goal of the analysis is to identify pairs of countries for which price returns for the same commodity are highly-correlated.
-If the same crop follows similar price patterns in two coutnries, we could infer that the markets of these two countries are fairly integrated.<br/><br/>
-One caveat is that food prices in this dataset are listed in local currencies.
-Due to this, we are also implicitly measuring whether the currencies of two countries are moving in tangent, which is actually helpful for measuring the extent to which country-crop markets are integrated, particularly if a producer or consumer is searching for substitutable markets.
+1. Files (2) and (3) focus on identifying pairs of countries for which price returns for the same commodity are highly-correlated, and create a ranking of every country-crop pair with at least X months of data.
+If the same crop follows similar price patterns in two coutnries, we can infer that the markets of these two countries are fairly integrated.
+The findings show that the most correlations country-crop markets are neighboring countries.
+One should note that food prices in this dataset are listed in local currencies.
+Due to this, we are also implicitly measuring whether the currencies of two countries are moving in tangent, which is actually helpful for measuring the extent to which country-crop markets are integrated, particularly if a producer or consumer is searching for substitutable markets.<br/>
+2. File (4) merges data from Wikipedia to aggregate prices in Indian regional markets to states, and present analyses comparing these state prices to the national average.
+These are the tables shown above.<br/>

 ### Data ###
 1. World Food Programme - Global Food Prices Database